mxenabled/android-connect-demo/README.md

-# MXConnect Demo iOS App
+# MXConnect Demo Android App
 This is a simple application that shows how to get started with embedding Connect into an Android application.